liquidmetal-dev/flintlock/docs/proposals/0204-snapshot-restore-requirements.md

   builds the image's block device or file per host, so two hosts with the same OCI image digest do not have the same base.
 Deltas only work if the base is shipped as an artifact or built deterministically (SNAP-VOL-011).
+* **Firecracker clones on one host depend on per-process path resolution.**
+  Firecracker reopens each block device at the path stored in the snapshot and offers no override at load time, so two clones on one host can only use different volumes if that path resolves differently in each process (SNAP-VOL-007).
+Flintlock runs Firecracker without the jailer today, so the design has to choose a mechanism (open question 8).
 * **Cross-host restore needs matching hosts.** Firecracker requires the same snapshot format version, CPU vendor, and guest-visible CPU features, and treats host kernel changes as unstable.
 Cloud Hypervisor gives no guarantees.